Benni371/StratagemPracticeOnline/README.md

 # STRATAGEM PRACTICE ONLINE
 Project is a clone of https://combustibletoast.github.io/.
-Instead of it being a game, you can choose 4 stratagems at a time to practice to help hone in your in game stratagem input times.
-Not much to it other than that
+Instead of it being a game, you can choose 4 stratagems at a time to practice inputting the correct sequence in.
+Any good Helldiver knows that speed is key when requesting support.
+So go out there and spread democracy!
-This project is to help players of Helldivers 2 hone their skills when it comes to putting in stratagems.
 ## FILES/FOLDERS
 `index.html`: main document for styling and markup of the practice page
 `arrow_key_generator`: a document that is used for generating the json for arrow keys